fastapi/sqlmodel/docs/tutorial/create-db-and-table-with-db-browser.md

 <img class="shadow" src="/img/create-db-and-table-with-db-browser/image001.png">

 A dialog should show up.
-Go to the [project directory you created](../virtual-environments.md#create-a-project) and save the file with a name of `database.db`.
+Go to your project directory and save the file with a name of `database.db`.

 /// tip